Cambridge - proud to be a Fairtrade City

 Cambridge Fairtrade Steering Group achievements

-The Steering Group has organised various promotional stalls and events since 2006, and participates in the annual Fairtrade Fortnight, every February or March.
+The group organises various promotional stalls and events, and participates in the annual Fairtrade Fortnight.
 Previous events and activities include:

-- running a Traidcraft stall at Mill Road Winter Fair and on Cambridge market, and promoting a Fairtrade cola at Waitrose in Trumpington
+- running a Traidcraft stall at Mill Road Winter Fair and on the market, and promoting a Fairtrade cola in Trumpington

 - partnering with Cambridge United Football Club with Fairtrade promoted on match programmes, and players visiting schools